Cats-n-coffee/jsLoxLang/README.md

 Each method return true/false or a token (previous or current).
 The advance method increments the current index.

 ## AST (Abstract Syntax Tree)

+For this AST in Js, the simplest way for me to create the syntax tree (the way my brain understood it), was to create an object that holds functions.
+Each function returns an object with the type of expression, the value and/or other useful information such as the operator.
+So if we print the tree, it would look like an object with nested objects.

+## Evaluating Expressions

+1- What kind of values do we produce?
+2- How do we organize those chunks of code?

+Each blob of code holds evaluation logic for each kind of expression we can parse.